rrad0812/mydocs/git/03 Git cheat-sheet.md

 ## Relative dates

 Git relative dates allow users to refer to specific points in the repository's history using human-readable time expressions.
-For instance, commands like main@{1.week.ago} or
-@{3.days.ago} enable you to access the state of a branch or view changes made since a certain time period relative to the current date.
+For instance, commands like `main@{1.week.ago}` or `@{3.days.ago}` enable you to access the state of a branch or view changes made since a certain time period relative to the current date.
 This feature simplifies navigating the repository's timeline by using intuitive terms like "yesterday," "2 weeks ago," or specific dates, making it easier to track and manage the evolution of the codebase without needing to remember exact commit hashes or timestamps.

  Commands | Description
 ----------|-----------------------------------------------------------------------
-`git show main@{1.week.ago}` | See the state of your main branch one week ago:
-`git diff @{3.days.ago}` | See what changes you've made in the last 3 days:
-`git checkout main@{2.weeks.ago}` | Check out your repository as it was 2 weeks ago:
-`git log @{1.month.ago}..HEAD` | See the log of commits from 1 month ago until now `@{2024-06-01}`, `@{yesterday}`, `@{"1 week 2 days ago"}` | Other usage examples.
+`git show main@{1.week.ago}` | See the state of your main branch one week ago `git diff @{3.days.ago}` | See what changes you've made in the last 3 days `git checkout main@{2.weeks.ago}` | Check out your repository as it was 2 weeks ago `git log @{1.month.ago}..HEAD` | See the log of commits from 1 month ago until now `@{2024-06-01}`, `@{yesterday}`, `@{"1 week 2 days ago"}` | Other usage examples.

 ## Blaming

 Git blaming is a feature in Git that identifies the last modification made to each line of a file, attributing changes to specific commits and authors.
-This is done using the git blame command, which provides a detailed annotation of the file, showing who made changes and when they were made.
+This is done using the `git blame` command, which provides a detailed annotation of the file, showing who made changes and when they were made.
 This tool is particularly useful for tracking the history of a file, understanding the evolution of the code, and identifying the source of bugs or changes.
 By pinpointing the exact commit and author responsible for each line, developers can gain insights into the development process and facilitate better collaboration and accountability within a team.

  Commands | Description
 ----------|-----------------------------------------------------------------------